Wagtail pages

 New Wagtail page types will usually need to make customizations to their base template when rendering the page.
 This is done by overriding the template attribute on the page model.

 For example, the interactive regulations landing page includes a customized list of recently issued notices that gets loaded dynamically from the Federal Register.
-To do this it provides its own template that inherits from our base templates and overrides the content_sidebar block to include a separate recent_notices template:
+To do this it provides its own template that inherits from our base templates and overrides the content__sidebar block to include a separate recent_notices template:

 from v1.models import CFGOVPage